 I also like to cook once and use the leftovers in more than one meal.
 You will see that on the first night you are grilling a big batch of chicken.
 It doesn’t take much extra time to grill a few more pieces and you will more than make up that time during the rest of the week.

 I am listing the meal plan outlined below.
-To access all the recipes and a full grocery list, including prices (shopped at Aldi during the month of March & April 2018) sign up here.
-(If you are already signed up for my weekly updates, you can access it here.
-The password is in your weekly emails.)
+To access all the recipes and a full grocery list, including prices (shopped at Aldi during the month of March & April 2018) sign up below.
+You’ll find the meal plan in the Resource Library under the meal plan section.

 This meal plan does use some convenience foods.
 I wanted this meal plan to work for those who work in the home as well as those who work outside the home.
 If you have the time, feel free to make the items (salad dressings, pizza crust, etc.) from scratch.